alexconst/alexconst.github.io/_drafts/ansible.md

 [^dev_dyn_inv]: <http://docs.ansible.com/ansible/developing_inventory.html>

-Here follows an example of AWS EC2 dynamic inventory system, which assumes that you've done the installation steps described in the aforementioned section (namely installing the needed packages and setting alias and environment variables in your shell rc file).
+Here follows an example of AWS EC2 dynamic inventory system (note that if you haven't already, you will need to perform the steps described in the Installation section; namely installing the needed packages and setting alias and environment variables in your shell rc file).

 Get your EC2 external inventory script settings file ready: